 The main features in a Victorian-style bathroom should have a distinctly classical finish – think long, elegant lines, bevelled edges, and intricate detailing.
 Look for vintage-inspired pieces that will work together to create an antique look across your entire scheme.

 An elegant basin

 When choosing a Victorian basin, there are two main designs that work naturally with the era.
-A simple pedestal basin like the Savoy full pedestal has a column-like design, ideal for a luxurious bathroom.
+A simple pedestal basin like our Whitechapel pedestal has a column-like design, ideal for a luxurious bathroom.
 For a stripped-back look, a Victorian cloakroom basin has a beautiful rustic effect that will give your scheme an undeniably vintage finish.

 Claw foot tub

 When it comes to choosing a bath for your Victorian bathroom, the more dramatic, the better.
 A freestanding tub is a must.
 To really channel the period, choose a slipper bath with traditional cast iron feet.
 It’ll give your bathroom an elegant finish that the Victorians would be envious of.